munozalexm15/ARSG/README.md

  - Show Health(maybe?)

 ###OTHER:
- - Clean weapon / hands code (maybe state machine)
+ - Clean weapon / hands code (maybe state machine) [ HOME ]
- - Make pickup variations of M14 and USP [ X ]
+ - Preload all possible pickup weapons on scene start, so it doesn't lag when picking up ones (pool maybe)
+ 	#### -> OPTION 0: Put the pickup as string but the weapon as packed scene and preload it
- - Preload all possible pickup weapons on scene start, so it doesn't lag when picking up ones -> You could have a pool of created objects and store them somewhere, hidden with process and physics process disabled and instead of instantiating a new object, take one object out of the pool and set it up.
+	#### -> OPTION 1: You could have a pool of created objects and store them somewhere, hidden with process and physics process disabled and instead of instantiating a new object, take one object out of the pool and set it up.
 When you want to destroy it, don't free it, just store it in the pool